 7. A candidate suspected of committing a Minor Offence will automatically be referred for action under the Major Offence procedure if s/he has previously been found guilty of any offence of academic misconduct at any time during his/her studies at Loughborough University, or is suspected of an offence in more than one assessed element of his/her programme.

-8. The relevant Head of the Department is empowered to consider charges of Minor Offences against candidates and to levy penalties as specified in paragraph 14 below.
+8. The relevant Head of the Department/Associate Dean (Teaching) is empowered to consider charges of Minor Offences against candidates and to levy penalties as specified in paragraph 14 below.

 Procedure

-9. Any circumstances which appear to an examiner to suggest that a candidate has committed any act of academic misconduct shall be reported immediately to the relevant Head of Department.
+9. Any circumstances which appear to an examiner to suggest that a candidate has committed any act of academic misconduct shall be reported immediately to the relevant Head of Department/Associate Dean (Teaching).

-10. The relevant Head of Department shall decide whether any action shall be taken and if so whether that should be under the procedures for Minor Offences.
-If the relevant Head of Department considers the incident to constitute a Major Offence, s/he shall consult the Academic Registrar.
+10. The relevant Head of Department/Associate Dean (Teaching) shall decide whether any action shall be taken and if so whether that should be under the procedures for Minor Offences.
+If the relevant Head of Department/Associate Dean (Teaching) considers the incident to constitute a Major Offence, s/he shall consult the Academic Registrar.

-11. The Academic Registrar shall either refer the case for action under the Major Offences procedure set out in paragraphs 17 to 32 below or advise the relevant Head of Department to consider the case under the Minor Offences procedure.
+11. The Academic Registrar shall either refer the case for action under the Major Offences procedure set out in paragraphs 17 to 32 below or advise the relevant Head of Department/Associate Dean (Teaching) to consider the case under the Minor Offences procedure.

-12. Candidates shall be notified in writing of alleged Minor Offences and the evidence against them by the relevant Head of Department.
+12. Candidates shall be notified in writing of alleged Minor Offences and the evidence against them by the relevant Head of Department/Associate Dean (Teaching).
 Candidates shall be invited to admit or deny the allegation and be permitted to defend themselves in writing and in person, accompanied by an individual of their own choosing.
-Any written defence or request to be heard in person, including the name and status of any accompanying individual, must be received by the relevant Head of Department within five working days of the notification of the alleged misconduct.
+Any written defence or request to be heard in person, including the name and status of any accompanying individual, must be received by the relevant Head of Department/Associate Dean (Teaching) within five working days of the notification of the alleged misconduct.

-13. Having taken into account the evidence and the defence, if any, the relevant Head of Department shall decide whether the candidate is guilty of the offence, and if so, the appropriate penalty under paragraph 14 below.
-In determining the penalty, the relevant Head of Department shall also take into account the extent to which the circumstances suggest the candidate intended to obtain an unfair advantage for him/herself or another.
-The candidate shall be notified in writing of the relevant Head of Department’s decision and of the penalty, if one is to be applied, within fifteen working days of the candidate being notified of the allegation.
+13. Having taken into account the evidence and the defence, if any, the relevant Head of Department/Associate Dean (Teaching) shall decide whether the candidate is guilty of the offence, and if so, the appropriate penalty under paragraph 14 below.
+In determining the penalty, the relevant Head of Department/Associate Dean (Teaching) shall also take into account the extent to which the circumstances suggest the candidate intended to obtain an unfair advantage for him/herself or another.
+The candidate shall be notified in writing of the relevant Head of Department’s/Associate Dean (Teaching)’s decision and of the penalty, if one is to be applied, within fifteen working days of the candidate being notified of the allegation.
 S/he shall also be notified of the right of appeal under paragraph 15 below.

 Penalties

-14. Where a candidate is found guilty of a Minor Offence, the relevant Head of Department shall be empowered to impose one or more of the following penalties:
+14. Where a candidate is found guilty of a Minor Offence, the relevant Head of Department/Associate Dean (Teaching) shall be empowered to impose one or more of the following penalties:

 The issue of a formal reprimand.